trailofbits/algo/docs/troubleshooting.md

 ```
 sed -i -e 's/#*.dos_protection = yes/dos_protection = no/' /etc/strongswan.d/charon.conf && ipsec restart
 ```

+### WireGuard: Clients can connect on Wifi but not LTE

+Certain cloud providers (like AWS Lightsail) don't assign an IPv6 address to your server, but certain cellular carriers (e.g. T-Mobile in the United States, [EE](https://community.ee.co.uk/t5/4G-and-mobile-data/IPv4-VPN-Connectivity/td-p/757881) in the United Kingdom) operate an IPv6-only network.
+This somehow leads to the Wireguard app not being able to make a connection when transitioning to cell service.
+Go to the Wireguard app on the device when you're having problems with cell connectivity and select "Export log file" or similar option.
+If you see a long string of error messages like "`Failed to send data packet write udp6 [::]:49727->[2607:7700:0:2a:0:1:354:40ae]:51820: sendto: no route to host` then you might be having this problem.

+Manually disconnecting and then reconnecting should restore your connection.
+To solve this, you need to either "force IPv4 connection" if available on your phone, or install an IPv4 APN, which might be available from your carrier tech support.
+T-mobile's is available [for iOS here under "iOS IPv4/IPv6 fix"](https://www.reddit.com/r/tmobile/wiki/index), and [here is a walkthrough for Android phones](https://www.myopenrouter.com/article/vpn-connections-not-working-t-mobile-heres-how-fix).

 ### "Error 809" or IKE_AUTH requests that never make it to the server